Discovery of disease-causing pathogens: Helicobacter pylori (1892–1982)

-Pathogenic variants of Escherichia coli (1947-1983)
+Pathogenic variants of Escherichia coli (1947–1983)

 There are different types of E. coli, some of which are found in humans and are harmless.
 Enterotoxigenic Escherichia coli (ETEC) is a type found to cause illness in humans, possessing gene that allows it to manufacture a substance toxic to humans.
 Cattle are immune to its effects but when people eat food contaminated with cattle feces, the organism can cause disease.
 Reports of pathogenic E. coli appear in medical literature as early as 1947.
-Publications regarding variants of E. coli which cause disease appeared regularly in medical journals throughout the 1950s, 60s, and 70s, with fatalities being reported in humans and infants starting in the 1970s.
-Despite the earlier reports, pathogenic E. coli did not rise to public prominence until 1983, when a Center for Disease Control researcher published a paper identifying ETEC as the cause of a series of outbreaks of unexplained hemorrhagic gastrointestinal illness.
+Publications regarding variants of E. coli which cause disease appeared regularly in medical journals throughout the 1950s, '60s, and '70s, with fatalities being reported in humans and infants starting in the 1970s.
+Despite the earlier reports, pathogenic E. coli did not rise to public prominence until 1983, when a CDC researcher published a paper identifying ETEC as the cause of a series of outbreaks of unexplained hemorrhagic gastrointestinal illness.
 Despite the earlier publication of pathogenic variants of E. coli, researchers encountered significant difficulties in establishing ETEC as a pathogen.

-Human immunodeficiency virus (1959-1984)
+Human immunodeficiency virus (1959–1984)

-AIDS was first reported June 5, 1981, when the U.S. Centers for Disease Control and Prevention recorded a cluster of Pneumocystis carinii pneumonia (now still classified as PCP but known to be caused by Pneumocystis jirovecii) in five homosexual men in Los Angeles.
-The discovery of the virus took several years of research, and was announced in 1984 by Dr. Gallo of the National Cancer Institute, Dr. Luc Montagnier at the Pasteur Institute in Paris, and Dr. Jay Levy at the University of California, San Francisco.
+AIDS was first reported June 5, 1981, when the CDC recorded a cluster of Pneumocystis carinii pneumonia (now still classified as PCP but known to be caused by Pneumocystis jirovecii) in five homosexual men in Los Angeles.
+The discovery of the virus took several years of research, and was announced in 1984 by Dr. Gallo of the U.S. National Cancer Institute, Dr. Luc Montagnier at the Pasteur Institute in Paris, and Dr. Jay Levy at the University of California, San Francisco.

 However, HIV existed long before the 1981 CDC report.
 Three of the earliest known instances of HIV infection are as follows: